MengXinAlex/automa/README.md

 </a>

 ## License
-Source code in this repository is variously licensed under the GNU Affero General Public License (AGPL), or the [Automa Commercial License](https://www.automa.site/license/commercial/).
+Source code in this repository is variously licensed under the GNU Affero General Public License (AGPL), or the [Turium Commercial License](https://www.automa.site/license/commercial/).

 See [LICENSE.txt](./LICENSE.txt) for details.